Morgan Junction Electric Vehicle Charging Station

 Property Overview & History

-- City Light purchased the property in 1945 to construct a new substation, which became one of many 4-kilovolt (kV) substations throughout City Light's service area.
-The older 4kV substations were eventually phased out as the utility developed larger, more reliable substations.
-City Light decommissioned the Morgan Junction Substation in 2002 and removed all utility equipment.
+• We purchased the property in 1945 to construct a new substation, which became one of many 4-kilovolt (kV) substations throughout our service area.
+These smaller substations were eventually phased out as we developed larger, more reliable substations.
+In 2002, we decommissioned the Morgan Junction Substation and removed all utility equipment.

-- The soil at the property is contaminated from previous uses and is planned for environmental cleanup in 2022.
-City Light's contractors will remove the remaining contaminants from the soil and clean the area to appropriate levels.
+• The soil at the property was contaminated from previous uses.
+We hired a contractor to perform environmental cleanup in 2022.
+They removed the remaining soil contamination and existing vegetation, and cleaned the area to appropriate levels.
+Replacement trees will be planted at a later date.

-- Seattle City Light is pursuing this project as part of an initiative to increase access to public EV chargers throughout the utility's service area.
-There are no public electric vehicle fast chargers in the Morgan Junction neighborhood.
+• This project is part of an initiative to increase access to public EV chargers throughout our service area.
+There are no public EV fast chargers in the Morgan Junction neighborhood.

 Trees & Landscaping

-- Many of the existing trees are dying or in poor health.
+• Many of the existing trees are dying or in poor health.
 Because the contamination requiring removal extends throughout most of their roots, the existing trees will not likely survive after the environmental cleanup, even with the contractor using best practices for tree preservation to remove the contaminated soil.
-City Light will therefore remove the trees on the property to ensure that all contamination is cleaned and allow for the construction of the charging station and new tree and vegetation plantings.
+We will therefore remove the trees on the property to ensure that all contamination is cleaned and allow for the construction of the charging station and new tree and vegetation plantings.

-- As part of the charging station project, City Light will plant replacement trees at the property to provide healthy, long-term greenery for the neighborhood.
+• As part of the charging station project, we are planting replacement trees at the property to provide healthy, long-term greenery for the neighborhood.
 Crews will replace each removed tree with two new trees, per City of Seattle Executive Order 03-05.
-The utility will plant some replacement trees at other locations because of the limited space at the former substation property.
+We will also plant some replacement trees at other locations because of the limited space at the former substation property.

-- To improve the property's appearance, City Light proposes to remove the existing chain link fence and replace it with a decorative fence along the alley and around the planned transformer at the eastern edge of the property.
-Shrubs are proposed for the north and south parts of the property to beautify and provide a visual barrier.
-Crews will plant native groundcover in non-paved areas.
-Where possible, City Light will use vegetation that offers local ecological benefits, such as for pollinator species.
+• We're replacing the existing chain link fence with a decorative fence along the alley and around the planned transformer at the eastern edge of the property.
+Crews will also plant shrubs in the north and south parts of the property to beautify and provide a visual barrier.
+Where possible, we will use native plants that offer local environmental benefits, such as for pollinator species.

 Schedule

-Construction is expected to begin in late 2024.
+We expect construction to begin in late 2025.